Transmedia Marketing Strategy

 Partnership with David Owsley Museum of Art

-This creative project is designed to explore how multi-platform storytelling can help the David Owsley Museum of Art (DOMA) increase audience engagement, as well as generate awareness and attract potential visitors.
-This creative project has three goals:
+This creative project is designed to explore how to help the David Owsley Museum of Art (DOMA) increase audience engagement, as well as generate awareness and attract potential visitors.

-1) identify and understand the demographics of the DOMA audience through ethnographic research;
+Identify and understand the demographics of the DOMA audience

-Ideally, after the completion of the creative project, there will be an increase in DOMA visitors, as well as greater diversity among audience members who participate in DOMA’s events.
+Ideally, after the completion of the creative project, there will be an increase in DOMA visitors and greater diversity among audience members who participate in DOMA’s events.

 Demographic and Empathy Research

-Table 2: results of participants’ abilities from Final Friday (fall, 2017)
+Results of participants’ abilities from Final Friday event (fall, 2017)

-Next, the results of participants' abilities indicated that Final Friday provide fair opportunity for the participants to learn, network, and express their views.
-However, the standard deviation shows that some participants have less abilities to network and express their views from the event.
-Therefore, improving the abilities to network and express their views could be two aspects to engage the participants.
+The results of the participants' abilities indicated that Final Friday provides a fair opportunity for participants to learn, network, and express their views.
+However, the standard deviation shows that some participants have less ability to network and express their views at the event.
+Therefore, improving networking and expressive abilities could be two aspects to engage participants.

-Results show a high level of approval from survey respondents, with a reasonable deviation from the mean..
-This results shows the Final Friday perform in a good way to deliver the experience to the participants, therefore, the strategy framework was designed based on the other data from this analysis.
+The survey respondents gave Final Friday a high level of approval, with a reasonable deviation from the mean.
+This indicates that the event delivers a good experience to the participants.
+Therefore, the strategy framework was designed based on the other data from this analysis."

-Compared the results to explore how the participants heard about Final Friday, as shown in Table 4, word of mouth and social media were the major ways that DOMA reach out the participants.
-The results from museum’s surveys from spring 2017 agreed with the self report survey that conducted in fall 2017.
-Therefore, the word of mouth and social media were chosen as outreach channels for the following strategy framework.
+Comparing the results to explore how the participants heard about Final Friday, as shown in Table 4, word of mouth and social media were the major ways that DOMA reach out to the participants.
+The results from the museum’s surveys from Spring 2017 agreed with the self-report survey conducted in fall 2017.
+Therefore, word of mouth and social media were chosen as outreach channels for the following strategy framework.